Completions and DK-equivalences of ${\Theta_n}$-spaces: DK-equivalences

-The interval object $\pi^* E$ corepresents a stronger notion of equivalence, where the two weak inverses $f$ and $h$ to $g$ are required to coincide.
-The following proposition says that every homotopy equivalence is homotopic to one with equal left and right weak inverse.
+The interval object $\pi^* E$ corepresents a notion of equivalence that is a priori stronger, where the two weak inverses $f$ and $h$ to $g$ are required to coincide.
+However, the following proposition says that every homotopy equivalence is homotopic to one with equal left and right weak inverse.

-\begin{prop}\cite[7.8]{rezkth} Let $W$ be a $\se(S)$-fibrant object in $\sps(\Theta C)$.
+\begin{prop}\cite[7.8]{rezkth} Let $X$ be a $\se(S)$-fibrant object in $\sps(\Theta C)$.
 Then the map

-induced by either inclusion $[1]\hookrightarrow I$ factors through $W_{eq}\subseteq (\tau^*W)_1 $ and induces a weak equivalence ${\Map(\pi^* E, W)\to W_{eq}}$ of spaces. \end{prop}
+induced by either inclusion $[1]\hookrightarrow I$ factors through $X_{eq}\subseteq (\tau^*X)_1 $ and induces a weak equivalence ${\Map(\pi^* E, X)\to X_{eq}}$ of spaces. \end{prop}

-For a Segal object $W$ the set of isomorphism classes of objects of $\ho(W)$ coincides with the set of homotopy equivalence classes of objects of $W$.
-However, when $W$ is complete, every homotopy equivalence is homotopic to an identity by Proposition \ref{eeq}, which implies that the set of isomorphism classes of objects may be computed as $\pi_0(W_{[0]})$.
-Note that for a general $\se(S)$-fibrant $W$ the set of homotopy equivalences is a quotient of $\pi_0(W_{[0]})$.
+For a Segal object $X$ the set of isomorphism classes of objects of $\ho(X)$ coincides with the set of homotopy equivalence classes of objects of $X$.
+However, when $X$ is complete, two of its objects homotopy equivalent precisely when there is a path connecting them by Proposition \ref{eeq}, which implies that the set of homotopy equivalence classes of objects may be computed as $\pi_0(X_{[0]})$.
+For a general $\se(S)$-fibrant $X$ the set of homotopy equivalence classes of objects is a quotient of $\pi_0(X_{[0]})$.

-\begin{df} Let $f\colon U\to V$ be a map between $\se(S)$-fibrant objects of $\sps(\Theta C)$.
-We say that $f$ is a \emph{DK-equivalence} if \begin{enumerate} \item the functor $\ho(f)\colon \ho(U)\to \ho(V)$ is an equivalence of categories, and
+\begin{df} Let $f\colon X\to Y$ be a map between $\se(S)$-fibrant objects of $\sps(\Theta C)$.
+We say that $f$ is a \emph{DK-equivalence} if \begin{enumerate} \item the functor $\ho(f)\colon \ho(X)\to \ho(Y)$ is an equivalence of categories, and

-\item the maps $\map_U(x,y)\to \map_V(f(x),f(y))$ are levelwise weak equivalences for all $x,y\in U_{[0],0}$. \end{enumerate} \end{df}
+\item the maps $\map_X(x,y)\to \map_Y(f(x),f(y))$ are levelwise weak equivalences for all $x,y\in X_{[0],0}$. \end{enumerate} \end{df}

-The second condition, which we refer to as $f$ being \emph{homotopically fully faithful}, implies that $f$ is fully faithful on homotopy categories, so the first condition is may be reduced to \begin{enumerate} \item[(1')] the functor $\ho(f)\colon \ho(U)\to \ho(V)$ is essentially surjective. \end{enumerate} Furthermore, since essential surjectivity is equivalent to surjectivity on isomorphism classes of objects, condition (1') can be reduced to the following when $V$ is $\cpt(S)$-fibrant: \begin{enumerate} \item[(1'')] the map $\pi_0(f)\colon \pi_0(U_{[0]})\to \pi_0(V_{[0]})$ is surjective. \end{enumerate}
+The second condition, which we refer to as $f$ being \emph{homotopically fully faithful}, implies that $f$ is fully faithful on homotopy categories, so the first condition is may be reduced to \begin{enumerate} \item[(1')] the functor $\ho(f)\colon \ho(X)\to \ho(Y)$ is essentially surjective. \end{enumerate} Furthermore, since essential surjectivity is equivalent to surjectivity on isomorphism classes of objects, condition (1') can be reduced to the following when $Y$ is $\cpt(S)$-fibrant: \begin{enumerate} \item[(1'')] the map $\pi_0(f)\colon \pi_0(X_{[0]})\to \pi_0(Y_{[0]})$ is surjective. \end{enumerate}